-3. ADDITIONAL INCREASE IN SITE ELEVATION is extremely concerning.
+3. ADDITIONAL INCREASE IN SITE ELEVATION is Extremely concerning and Unacceptable.
 From the beginning of 2077 re-zoning proposals, the developer assured that the buildings would be lower in natural elevation compared to surrounding properties.
 Neighbouring properties' natural views, sun exposure and noise intensity would not be affected at all.
-Recent proposal indicates that the ground level of 2077 Garibaldi Way (see the blue line on the plan sketch attached) will be raised to the level of Aspen Drive properties.
+The recent proposal indicates that the ground level of 2077 Garibaldi Way (see the blue line on the plan sketch attached) will be raised to the level of Aspen Drive properties.
 There will be no advantage in the natural elevation providing additional buffer to neighbouring properties.

-Raising the site ground level by another couple of meters will place the 3rd floor and the roof of the Building C above the 2nd floor of the Aspen Drive triplex that only has two floors and not three as quoted.
+Inconsistent and contrary Developer's submissions: Raising the site ground level by another couple of meters will place the 3rd floor and the roof of the Building C above the 2nd floor of the Aspen Drive triplex that only has two floors and not three as quoted.
 Their views and sun exposure will be severely changed and obstructed.
 Likewise, the views of the duplex on Aspen Drive will also be compromised.
+This is Unacceptable.